IdoY12/Vacations-project/README.md

 🚀 Project Setup & Run Guide

+Important: Make sure the init script is executable

+LocalStack only runs .sh scripts if they have execute permission.

+Run this once after cloning the repo:

+chmod +x localstack/init/ready.d/s3-init.sh

+Otherwise LocalStack will start without uploading the images.

 This project contains Frontend (React), Backend (Node + Express + Sequelize), MySQL, and LocalStack (S3 mock) — all running together via Docker Compose.

 Below is the exact procedure to fully set up the system.